BUILDING SERVICES ENGINEERING TECHNICIAN APPRENTICESHIP

 The module is an introduction to various services in a building (domestic, non-domestic), the general concept of Building Service Engineering Systems, Introduction to building comfort, Mechanical System, Electrical System and Public Health.
 It also covers the role of the building services engineer in designing and delivering sustainable buildings services engineering systems, the Impact of Building Services on Design of Buildings, the role of the building services engineer in a design team and collaborative interaction therewith.
 Assessment methods: Coursework 1 (50%); Coursework 2 (50%)

-This module covers the underpinning skills and knowledge in electrical engineering principles relevant to electrical building services engineering.
+This module covers the underpinning skills, engineering and science principles relevant to mechanical and electrical building services engineering.
+The materials in this module are divided into two major parts: thermofluid principles (mechanical part) and electrical principles (electrical part).
 Assessment method: 100% exam.

 Year 2